ujanssen/learning-go-lang/sms.md

 - a subject header field
 - a message body

-A message can be in boxes
+A message can have box tags

 - draft or sent (author)
-- inbox, trash(recipient)
+- inbox, trash (recipient)

-A message can have a state
+A message can have a stat tags

 - read or unread (recipient)
 - deleted